 The tasks listed above add a number of complex elements to the previously-established scope for the Station Area Plan and extend the planning process timeline.
 The tasks have been incorporated at this point in recognition of the large scale of the project, in order to respond to community and Council feedback related to forthcoming decisions for the final plan, and to provide the best information possible to make decisions that promote the project values of livability, sustainability, and equity.
-A summary schedule for the supplemental tasks is included in Attachment 1.
+A revised project schedule is included in Attachment 1.